kindofwhat/playground-1hez1o33/integration-java.md

 # Native Integration
 [Kotlin Native](https://kotlinlang.org/docs/reference/native-overview.html) is the initiative to create a version of Kotlin runnable on all "important" platforms like iOs, Android, and also WebAssembly.

-# Conclusion

-Kotlin has been developed with a pragmatic approach and incorporates many "lession learned" of older languages.
-There is almost no downside compared to java, while being a modern and approachable language.